minkeymouse/nowcasting-kr/STATUS.md

 ## Iteration Summary

 **What Was Done This Iteration:**
-- ✅ **Documentation Updates** - Updated STATUS.md and ISSUES.md with more detailed Phase 0 and Phase 1 instructions:
+- ✅ **Status and Issues Documentation Updated** - Updated STATUS.md and ISSUES.md to accurately reflect current project state
-  - Enhanced Phase 0 correlation analysis section with concrete execution commands and hypothesis testing criteria
-  - Enhanced Phase 1 testing section with detailed comparison script, success criteria, and decision tree
-  - Added missing horizons analysis function documentation (function already exists in code from previous iteration)
-  - Status: ✅ **DOCUMENTATION UPDATED** - More detailed instructions for next steps added
+- ✅ **Current State Verified** - Verified actual state of experiments:
+  - Training: 12 model.pkl files exist in checkpoint/ (trained Dec 9 02:35-02:47)
+  - Forecasting: aggregated_results.csv exists (265 lines), ARIMA has n_valid=0 for all targets/horizons
+  - Nowcasting: All 6 backtest JSON files show "status": "failed" with CUDA errors
+- ✅ **Documentation Cleaned** - Removed outdated information and focused on current issues

 **What Was NOT Done This Iteration:**
-- ❌ No code changes - No code modifications made this iteration
-- ❌ No experiments run - No training, forecasting, or backtesting experiments executed
+- ❌ No experiments run - No training, forecasting, or backtesting experiments executed (Step 1 will handle via agent_execute.sh)
-- ❌ Phase 0 correlation analysis NOT executed - Function ready but not executed (Agent cannot execute scripts, Step 1 will run)
 - ❌ CUDA fixes NOT verified - Code fixed in previous iterations but backtests still show "failed" (needs re-run to verify fix works)
 - ❌ DDFM improvements NOT tested - Code implemented in previous iterations but forecasting experiments not re-run to compare with baseline
 - ❌ Legacy code cleanup NOT done - No deprecated code removed
-- ❌ Report sections NOT updated - No LaTeX report changes made this iteration
+- ❌ No code changes made - This iteration only updated documentation files
 - ⚠️ **PDF Compilation NOT executed** - LaTeX compilation available but not executed (Agent cannot execute scripts)

-**Note:** This iteration was documentation-only.
-STATUS.md and ISSUES.md were updated with more detailed instructions for Phase 0 correlation analysis and Phase 1 testing.
-No code changes, experiments, or fixes were made.
-Models exist (12 .pkl files from Dec 9 02:35-02:47) but were trained before latest code improvements.
-Backtests still show "failed" status with CUDA errors.
+**Note:** This iteration focused on documentation updates to accurately reflect the current project state.
+Models exist (12 .pkl files) but were trained before latest code improvements (mult_epoch_pretrain, batch_size optimization).
+All backtest results failed with CUDA errors.
+Experiments need to be run (Step 1 will handle automatically via agent_execute.sh) to verify CUDA fixes and test DDFM improvements.
 Re-training and re-running experiments needed to test improvements and verify fixes.

 ---

 ## Current State (Verified by Inspection)

-**Training**: ✅ **TRAINED** - `checkpoint/` contains 12 model.pkl files (from Dec 9 02:35-02:47)
+**Training**: ✅ **TRAINED** - `checkpoint/` contains 12 model.pkl files (verified: all files exist)
 - All 3 targets × 4 models trained: ARIMA, VAR, DFM, DDFM
-- Models trained before latest code improvements (mult_epoch_pretrain, batch_size optimization)
+- Models trained Dec 9 02:35-02:47, before latest code improvements (mult_epoch_pretrain, batch_size optimization)
-- **Note**: Models exist but may not reflect latest DDFM improvements (deeper encoder, tanh, weight_decay, mult_epoch_pretrain, batch_size) - these were implemented after training.
-Re-training recommended to test latest improvements.
+- **Note**: Models exist but do NOT reflect latest DDFM improvements (deeper encoder, tanh, weight_decay, mult_epoch_pretrain, batch_size) - these were implemented after training.
+Re-training REQUIRED to test latest improvements.

 **Forecasting**: ⚠️ **RESULTS EXIST BUT MAY BE OUTDATED** - `outputs/experiments/aggregated_results.csv` exists (265 lines)
 - VAR/DFM/DDFM: Valid results for all 3 targets × 22 horizons (from previous runs, may not reflect current code improvements)